Charity fundraisers seek to increase individual and group contributions by building relationships and exploring new fundraising opportunities

 Networking is an important part of the role of a charity fundraiser since success depends heavily on being able to forge positive relationships with supporters.

-Another aspect to your role will be to raise awareness of the charity's work, aims and goals.
-In larger charities, you'll usually specialise in one particular area of donation.
-In smaller charities, you may cover several types of fundraising.
+Another key aspect will be raising awareness of the charity's work, aims and goals.
+In a larger charity, you'll usually specialise in one specific area of donation, but in a smaller one, you may cover several types of fundraising.

 Types of charity fundraiser

-Your fundraising title will normally be categorised according to the types of donors you focus on:
+Your fundraising title will normally be categorised according to the types of donors you focus on, as detailed on the Chartered Institute of Fundraising website:

-• Major donor fundraisers focus on developing relationships with key supporters who can donate high-value gifts.
+• Major donor fundraisers focus on researching opportunities and building relationships with key supporters who can donate high-value gifts.
 Often this is a role to which experienced fundraisers progress.

-• Legacy fundraisers encourage supporters to consider leaving a gift to the charity in their will.
-This type of fundraising may suit people with an interest in law or accountancy.
+• Legacy fundraisers work closely with supporters, and in many cases over a long time, looking to leave a gift to the charity in their will.
+This type of fundraising may suit people with an interest and understanding of legal and administrative aspects of legacies.

 Responsibilities